understandingcapital/understandingcapital.github.io/_tabs/about.md

 ## Episode Guide
-Note that this table may be ahead of the podcast release, and subject to change.
-Sometimes things take longer or less long than I think!
+Note that this table is likely to be ahead of the podcast's actual release, and things may or may not deviate from the plan!
+Things almost always take longer (or, rarely, less long) than I think!

 | Episode | Pages   | Chapter       |
 | ------- | ------- | ------------- |